Vision-Live/bdsi.utwente.nl/CONTRIBUTING.md

 ---
 ```

 This front matter contains metadata about the page, in the `yaml` format.
 By and large, the purpose of the various tags should be clear.
 When in doubt, checking other pages in the same category may help.
-Events, for example, have extra fields for `startDate`, `endDate`, `time` and list of `tags`.
+Events, for example, have extra fields for `endDate`, `time` and list of `tags`.
 Most pages will have at least a `title`, `description`, list of `authors` (or a single `author`), and `image` field.

 Any authors that match _exactly_ match a team members' `title` field get special treatment, adding a profile picture and link to their name.